The result opens the path to study in a new and unique way the extreme state of matter that is thought to have existed shortly after the Big Bang.

 This isn’t the first time this special particle – the heaviest known elementary particle – has “made an appearance” at particle colliders.
 The top quark was first observed in proton–antiproton collisions at the Tevatron collider 25 years ago, and has since been spotted and studied in proton–proton and proton–nucleus collisions at the LHC.
 But the new finding, described in a paper just accepted for publication in Physical Review Letters, is sure to excite experimentalists and theorists alike, for analysis of top quarks in heavy-nuclei collisions offers a new and unique way to study the quark–gluon plasma that forms in these collisions and is thought to have existed in the early moments of the universe.
 In addition, such analysis could cast new light on the arrangement of quarks and gluons inside heavy nuclei.

 There isn’t exactly a shortage of particles, or “probes”, with which to investigate the quark–gluon plasma.
-The LHC experiments have long been using several types of particle to study the properties of this extreme state of matter, in which quarks and gluons are not confined within composite particles but instead roam like particles in a liquid with small frictional resistance.
+The LHC experiments have long been using several types of particles to study the properties of this extreme state of matter, in which quarks and gluons are not confined within composite particles but instead roam like particles in a liquid with small frictional resistance.
 But all of the existing probes provide time-averaged information about the plasma.
 By contrast, the top quark, owing to the particular way in which it transforms, or “decays” into other particles, can provide snapshots of the plasma at different times of its lifetime.

 “Faster-moving top quarks provide later-time snapshots.
 By assembling snapshots taken with top quarks at a range of different speeds, we hope that it will eventually be possible to create a movie of the quark–gluon plasma’s evolution,” explains CERN-based researcher Guilherme Milhano, who co-authored a theoretical study on probing the quark–gluon plasma with top quarks.
 “The new CMS result represents the very first step down that road.”